-The Fig. 3.3 display the variation of non-dimensional velocity, temperature and concentration for different values of Darcy and radiation parameters and fixed values of other parameters.
+The Fig. 3.2display the variation of non-dimensional velocity, temperature and concentration for different values of Darcy and radiation parameters and fixed values of other parameters.
 Here in we notice that, the time to reach the steady state decreases with an increase in the value of both Darcy and radiation parameters.

-Fig. 3.3 (a) presents the velocity profile and indicates that, the velocity of the fluid is expanding as both Darcy parameter and radiation parameter increases.
+Fig. 3.2 (a) presents the velocity profile and indicates that, the velocity of the fluid is expanding as both Darcy parameter and radiation parameter increases.
 With increasing permeability, the porous matrix structure becomes less and less prominent and in the point of accumulation, as $Da \rightarrow \infty$ problem become an electrically conducting doubly stratified fluid in the absence of porous medium.
-From Fig. 3.3 (b), it can be observed that, the temperature of the fluid in the medium decreases with an increase in the value of Darcy parameter and increases with an increase in the value of the radiation parameter.
-From Fig. 3.3 (c), it can be found that, the concentration of the fluid decreases by increasing both the Darcy parameter and radiation parameter.
+From Fig. 3.2 (b), it can be observed that, the temperature of the fluid in the medium decreases with an increase in the value of Darcy parameter and increases with an increase in the value of the radiation parameter.
+From Fig. 3.2 (c), it can be found that, the concentration of the fluid decreases by increasing both the Darcy parameter and radiation parameter.

-$$\left(i.e., -\frac{\varepsilon^2}{DaGr^{\frac{1}{2}}}U \to 0 \text{ and } \grave{o} = 1\right), \quad \text{the}$$
+$$\left(i.e., -\frac{\varepsilon^2}{DaGr^{\frac{1}{2}}}U \rightarrow 0 \text{ and } \grave{o}=1\right),$$ the

-IV.
 CONCLUSION

-In this paper, the combined effects of radiation, heat generation and chemical reaction on unsteady MHD free convective flow in a doubly porous medium are discussed.
+In this paper, the effect of radiation and chemical reaction on unsteady MHD free convective flow in a doubly porous medium are discussed.
 The governing equations are solved numerically by the implicit finite difference method of Crank-Nicolson type.
 The main findings are summarized as follows: